 3. Camp-Along Tent & Trailer Resort

-Of the 100 sites, half could be designated RV sites, with the rest for tenters.
+Of the 100 sites, nearly half are designated RV sites (15- and 30-amp power service available), with the rest for tenters.
 The layout is flexible according to who shows up and what they need.
 Given the popularity of this campground, it's not recommended that you arrive and hope for the best.
-Make a reservation early, and if you're lucky, you'll snag a site with a view - this enhancement applies to 20 percent of the sites.
+Make a reservation early, and if you're lucky, you'll snag a site with a view — this enhancement applies to 20 percent of the sites.

 Camp-Along has clusters of clean, modern washrooms and laundry facilities, as well as Wi-Fi.
 Purchase basics at the small store in the office, and pre-order (the night before) croissants and cinnamon buns for breakfast.
 Books and DVD movies are also available at the office if you fancy a bit of entertainment and summertime reading.